 We rely on funds raised through the events we run during the year.
 If you are interested in organizing events and have good ideas, we will be sure to have some way of utilizing those ideas.
 New ideas and helpers to organize events are always needed, both at Branch and Association level.
 Events are always fun, very social, and allow members and volunteers to get to know each other and share each other's interests.

-Twice a year the SSCA creates and sends out a letter and raffle tickets to all of its members, allowing them to take part in a Summer/Xmas Draw.
+Once a year the SSCA sends out a letter and raffle tickets to all of its members, allowing them to take part in a National Xmas Draw.
 You would be helping the office staff with this process.
-If you wanted to help, we would let you know when the next draw is being sent out.
+If you wanted to help, we would let you know when the next Xmas Draw stuff is being sent out.

 Donating to our local fighting funds